bubblesaddon/Bubbles/index.md

 The new Bubble Kodi add-on brings a large streaming movie and TV show add-on from file hosts, torrents, and usenet.
 Bubbles uses Premiumize and Real-Debrid as its backbone, which provides some awesome Kodi features.
 Read on for more info.

-You can always learn how to install the latest version of Bubbles Kodi addon from our friend [Kodi Add-ons Expert](https://kodi.expert/bubbles-kodi/)
+You can always learn how to install the latest version of Bubbles Kodi addon from our friend [Kodi Expert](https://kodi.expert/bubbles-kodi/)

 ## How to install Bubbles Kodi Add-on?

 Installation is easy and it's the same way as installing any Kodi Add-on.
-We have provided a simple guide to [install Bubbles Kodi Add-on](https://kodi.expert/bubbles-kodi/).
+We have provided a simple guide to install [Bubbles Kodi](https://kodi.expert/bubbles-kodi/) Add-on.
 In 5 minutes you will be able to use it as you like.

 ### Bubbles is the best Kodi Add-on but you need to be a PRO to configure it
 Lucky for you we also provide a complete guide to [configure Bubbles like a PRO](https://kodi.expert/configure-bubbles-kodi-addon-like-pro/) on the same kodi add-ons section of the site.

+#### What other Kodi Addons do you recommend??
+The best Kodi Addon in 2018 is [Incursion Kodi](http://kodi.expert/incursion-kodi-addon-install-use-newest-fork-covenant/)

 Here is the latest changelog for Bubbles Kodi Add-on: